PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

 According [Lrt.lt](https://www.lrt.lt/naujienos/sportas/10/1653136/balciunas-nemato-kliuciu-maksvyciui-dirbti-zalgiryje-mums-tai-nera-naujiena-apie-tai-su-treneriu-buvo-kalbeta) there are some unknown surname for well known Trainer Name Only who Trained Good Amount of Time in the China.
-(At the same time there are News about IT Sector Migrants from Some Bad Reputation Countries according local True Side of History)
+(Paranoa is Virtue)
 ```

 ```